Todd Raymond Avellar, Ph.D.

 - Doctor of Philosophy, Counseling, Clinical, and School Psychology, University of California, Santa Barbara

-Todd Raymond Avellar, Ph.D., is an assistant professor of psychology and director of clinical training for the Psy.D. in clinical-community psychology program at Point Park University.
-Dr. Avellar is a licensed psychologist and specializes in mindfulness meditation and holistic forms of healing, supervision and training, and empowering sexual and gender minority communities.
+Todd Raymond Avellar, Ph.D., is an assistant professor of psychology and director of clinical training for the Psy.D. in clinical-community psychology program.
+Dr. Avellar is a licensed psychologist and specializes in mindfulness meditation, Buddhist and contemplative psychology, holistic forms of healing, supervision and training, multicultural issues and social justice, and empowering sexual and gender minority communities.
 He also remains active in psychology-related governance and leadership, to ensure that the field is proactive in serving the needs of diverse communities.
+As a practicing psychologist, Dr. Avellar draws from real-world experiences in his mentoring of psychologists in training.

 - Expanding and developing community-based and mental health treatments for LGBTQ individuals